 Finchi: Chocolate desserts.
 All chocolate.
 Hungarian, what do you expect?
 The owner, Rachelle, a baker after my own heart, understands implicitly that if she uses high quality chocolate and other ingredients, the wonderful flavors and textures will obediently follow.
 Her delicious desserts never betray the restrictions she takes upon herself to accommodate a wide range of the public’s needs, who wants their chocolate and eat it too: Gluten-free, often sugar-free and low-fat, nut-free, pareve.
 And Kosher for Passover!

 Carlos and Gaby: I had just had a shabbos schul dinner catered by them, and gotten a massive MSG headache that made me goofy all weekend (pretty darn high price to pay for some ribs!), so I resolutely kept away from their booth, no matter how enticing it looked.
-Could they, Glatt A La Carte, and a few others, be persuaded to offer just one or two homemade all-natural sauces, as opposed to five or six highly processed commercially bought condiments?
+Could they and a few others be persuaded to offer just one or two homemade all-natural sauces, as opposed to five or six highly processed commercially bought condiments?
 One or two good ones is all we need!
 And your diners would be spared those intractable headaches.
 Come on people, you’re in the food business, highly processed foods are not good for you: you should know that, so show some mercy… and some good down-home preparations that will distinguish you in your field and do wonders for your place!
 What’s the matter, you can’t whip up a marinade in your own kitchen?
 Please let me know when you make the switch, I will come enjoy your food and tell everyone about it!

 Gemstone Catering & Got Cholent Although I don’t do cholent on Mondays, I saw many delighted diners chomping contentedly on all their cholent varieties.
 Their creamy polenta with blackberry and port gastrique was as creamy as they promised.
 Their designer Jello Shot bar, little liquor-spiked jello chunks were, some more exciting than others, but all of them fun and cute.
 Wonder how they present them at catered affairs, but I am sure they find a more stable way of displaying them than at the show, where they acted so mercurial and you needed to practically nail them to keep them from eluding you.